View of a city in the U.S.

 Benefits

-• Free visa for the grantee and their accompanying family members
+• Free visa: J-1 visa for you, and J-2 visa for family members who travel with you

-• Extensive orientation training to the U.S. culture, higher education system, and details for the upcoming Fulbright period.
-The training includes online materials, virtual meetings, and an orientation day in Helsinki.
+• Orientation training: Extensive orientation training to U.S. culture, the higher education system, and details for the upcoming Fulbright period, including online materials, virtual meetings, and an orientation day in Helsinki.

 You can find the full list of additional benefits and program services here.